ietf-wg-cellar/ebml-specification/specification.markdown

 #### label

-Within an EBML Schema, the XPath of `@label` attribute is `/EBMLSchema/element/restriction/enum/@label`.
+Within an EBML Schema, the XPath of the `@label` attribute is `/EBMLSchema/element/restriction/enum/@label`.

 The label provides a concise expression for human consumption that